gaverhae/okku-remote/README.md

 advanced-calculator cries out for a refactoring, but that is beside the point of this tutorial.)

-As an aside, to use a local library from Leiningen, you simply need to run ``lein install`` from the library to install it in your local maven repository.
+As an aside, to use a local library from Leiningen, you need to run ``lein install`` from the library to install it in your local maven repository.

 ## Creation application